nasa/mmt/README.md

     [Success] Added test_user to MMT Admins

 From here I'm able to visit `/provider_identity_permissions` and see my newly created group.
 Clicking on it allows me to grant myself Provider Level Access to the necessary targets for testing.

+### Replicating SIT Collections Locally
+Often we need collections to exist in our local CMR that already exist in SIT for the purposes of sending collection ids (concept ids) as part of a payload to the ECHO API that doesn't run locally, but instead on testbed.
+In order to do this the collection concept ids have to match those on SIT so we cannot simply download and ingest them.
+A rake task exists to replicate collections locally for this purpose.

+    $ rake collections:replicate

+The task accepts two parameters

+- **provider:** The provider id to replicate collections for *default: MMT_2*
+- **page_size:** The number of collections to request *default: 25*

+##### Examples

+    $ rake collections:replicate[provider=MMT_1,amount=10]

+Will download at most 10 collections from MMT_1.

+    $ rake collections:replicate[provider=SEDAC]

+Will download at most 25 collections from SEDAC.

+**NOTE** Some providers have permissions set on their collections and make require a token to view/download collections.
+You can set an ENV variable named

+    CMR_SIT_TOKEN

+that if set, will be provided to CMR when downloading collections.